Serphiq Find the first SEO move worth testing.

 Decision point

-How to turn competitor pressure into action
+How to turn search-result pressure into action

 Improve an existing page when the page is close but underpowered.
 Expand when the page needs clearer sections, examples, or supporting detail.
 Consolidate when two of your own pages are competing for the same intent.
 Ignore when the battle is low-value or badly matched to your positioning.
-That decision layer is what makes competitor analysis commercially useful.
+That decision layer is what makes search-result comparison commercially useful.
 Without it, you end up with interesting observations and no meaningful change in the work queue.

 09